Zaghawa language: Syllable structure

 Words tend to be short, often CV and CVCV.
 The most complex syllables are CVC and CRV, where R is either of the two rhotics.

 Orthography

+The Zaghawa Latin alphabet is as follows:

+A macron is used to distinguish the advanced tongue root vowels /i e ə o u/, and IPA tone diacritics are used.

 In the 1950s, a Zaghawa schoolteacher named Adam Tajir created an alphabet for the Zaghawa language that was based on the clan identification marks (brands).
 Sometimes known as the camel alphabet, he based the phoneme choice on the Arabic language rather than on Zaghawa.
 Also, some of the marks were longer than others, which made it harder to use it as a computer font.

 In 2000, a Beri veterinarian named Siddick Adam Issa prepared an improved version of the alphabet which is named Beria Giray Erfe (Beria Writing Marks).
 In 2007, this system of writing was turned into a computer font by Seonil Yun in cooperation with SIL International and the Mission Protestante Franco-Suisse au Tchad.

 There is also an Arabic script alphabet under development, based on the Tijani system of writing African languages in the 13th century.